 About Curieuse Island - What to Expect

-This hilly island is surrounded by fringing reef which drops off into a deep channel between Curieuse Island and Praslin.
-Below is a bit more information on what to expect at this amazing place on an island hopping trip from Praslin.
+This hilly island is surrounded by a fringing reef that drops off into a deep channel between Curieuse Island and Praslin.
+Below is a bit more information on what to expect at this amazing place on an island-hopping trip from Praslin.

 The main attraction and reason why most people want to make the trip to Curieuse Island is its giant tortoise sanctuary.

 These tortoises are endemic to the Seychelles, and were originally elusively found on Aldabra Atoll.
 However, they have since been introduced to many of the inner islands of the Seychelles to aid in breeding programs such as the one on Curieuse Island.